agabekian/data-structures-and-algorithms/java/datastructures/stack-and-queues-readme.md

-Stacks and Queues
+# Stacks and Queues
+Stack is a container of objects that are inserted and removed according to the last-in first-out (LIFO) principle.
+Queue is a container of objects (a linear collection) that are inserted and removed according to the first-in first-out (FIFO) principle.
-Challenge
+## Challenge
 Using a Linked List as the underlying data storage mechanism, implement both a Stack and a Queue.
 Construct Node classes to be used as underlying structures for the Stack class and the Queue class.
 Create methods for stack and queue to add and remove elements.
 Create a method to return the top of the stack or the front of the queue without returning it.
 Create a method to determine if the stack/queue is empty.
-Tests
+#### Tests
 Can successfully push onto a stack
 Can successfully push multiple values onto a stack
 Can successfully pop off the stack